nkostic/mysite/src/routes/blog/turborepo-sveltekit.md

 }
 ```

-Now if we peek into index.svelte in routes of tehnika8x8.com website you will see how we import the
+Take a look into index.svelte in routes of tehnika8x8.com website where you can see how uikit components are being imported:
-button from uikit svelte library:

 ```js
 <script>